COVID-19, Flu and Other Viral Infections Information and Guidelines for Our Patrons

-Thank you for your understanding and cooperation as Theatre Memphis navigates the safest ways to ensure and protect the health of our patrons, guests, performers, volunteers, and staff.
+Thank you for your understanding and cooperation as Theatre Memphis focuses on the safest ways to ensure and protect the health of our patrons, guests, performers, volunteers, and staff.

 Seating Capacity